 - Slow Cooker Mashed Potatoes

 Make Ahead Mashed Potatoes RecipePrint

-Note on freezing.
-If you freeze and then defrost, you may need to stir up the mashed potatoes before baking.
+Note on freezing: If you freeze and then defrost, you may need to stir up the mashed potatoes before baking.
 See above for more detailed freezing and reheating instructions.

 - 4 to 5 pounds potatoes (russets, yukon gold or a combination), peeled and cut into 2-inch chunks